cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 :warning: Should the FW NIC facing the AVS NVA be used to provide internet connectivity or should UDRs be used instead of BGP, make sure to disable GW route to avoid routing loops. if a 3rd dedicated NIC is used for internet connectivity, GW route propagation should be disabled on that external subnet.

-# 2. OnPrem & Internet connectivity for AVS with Azure Firewall

-## 2.1.
-SINGLE HUB VNET & AzFW

 ## 2.2.
-HUB VNET, AVS TRANSIT VNET & AzFW
+HUB VNET, AVS TRANSIT VNET & Azure Firewall